 Last but not least is the fact that a CSP may be handling many clients.
 This means that even though services ought to be dedicated to a private cloud user, you’ll likely still end up on a waiting list.

-All in all, public clouds may be right for small businesses, while private clouds may be the logical next step up from on-premise workloads.
-To know which cloud environment fits your business best, turn to XBASE’s Exponentially Better™ cloud services.
+While public clouds may be right for small businesses, private clouds may be the logical next step up from on-premise workloads.
+To know which option is the best cloud for your small business, turn to XBASE’s Exponentially Better™ cloud services.
 Let’s set up a discussion today.